New Zealand Diploma in Journalism

 Career/further opportunities

-Graduates of this programme may transition into degree programmes at Wintec such as the Bachelor of Communication.
+Graduates may also progress into further study, such as the Bachelor of Communication (Level 7).

 Disclaimers